 - Other uncommon conditions are associated with an increased risk and include:

 - Achalasia - a condition which causes a widening at the bottom of the oesophagus.

 - Tylosis - a very rare inherited skin condition.

 - Paterson-Brown-Kelly syndrome - a rare syndrome which includes iron deficiency and changes in the mouth or oesophagus.

-- Long-term exposure to certain chemicals and pollutants (chemical carcinogens) may irritate the oesophagus if you breathe them in and may increase the risk.
+- Long-term exposure to certain chemicals and pollutants (chemical carcinogens).

 Oesophageal cancer is not inherited so does not run in families.
 However, a family history of hiatal hernia appears to be a risk factor in developing oesophageal adenocarcinoma.